Billaboong/PIN-Blog-ApiV1/README.md

 <b>Blog</b>

+To access the below endpoints you will need to set the bearer token generated from /login_check endpoint

 - GET /api/blogs: Returns all blogs.
 - POST /api/blogs: Creates a new blogs.
 - GET /api/blogs/{id}: Shows a blog with the specified ID.